PurpleHominid/A-Simple-Hassle-Free-Guide-to-Starting-and-Using-Git/README.md

 `$ git status`

-Once executed, the system will respond with details on your branch (discussed later), commit details, staged files and untracked files.
+*Once executed, the system will respond with details on your branch (discussed later), commit details as well as any staged and untracked files.*

 ```
 On branch master